Journey to Pascha

 Role Play

 Have students role play the scene of Peter waiting outside as Jesus is being questioned.
 Students can take the roles of bystanders, Peter, and the servant girl who confronts him.
 Have students take turns, if your group is large.
+The servant girl and Peter can have their dialog, while bystanders comment on who Peter is, what is happening to Jesus, and any experiences they may have had with Jesus as He traveled, preached, taught and healed.

 5